Sauna and Longevity: Heat Shock Proteins Explained

 Heat shock proteins support cellular stress management, but they are one piece of a larger adaptation puzzle.
 Sleep, nutrition, and aerobic fitness still determine most long-term resilience outcomes.

-Use /blog/cold-plunge-benefits-for-longevity-what-research-says for a balanced heat-versus-cold comparison.
+Use Cold Plunge Benefits for Longevity: What Research Says for a balanced heat-versus-cold comparison.
 Both modalities require progressive loading.

 Safety, Contraindications, and Monitoring